CURRENT RESEARCH PROJECTS

-ADAPTING AND EXPANDING HIGH TUNNEL VEGETABLE PRODUCTION IN THE SOUTHEAST
+ADAPTING AND EXPANDING HIGH TUNNEL ORGANIC VEGETABLE PRODUCTION FOR THE SOUTHEAST

 FUNDED BY USDA OREI-NIFA

 We worked with a panel of organic producers experienced in high tunnel production to identify and prioritize the critical research needs addressed in this project through semi-structured interviews, which were reviewed in a plenary meeting of project partners and stakeholders, and prioritized in a follow-up survey with producers.
 The overall goal of this project is to establish a strategic plan for research and outreach to address the full range of needs identified, beyond what we can address in this project.

 Anaerobic soil disinfestation (ASD) is a chemical-free alternative to methyl bromide and other chemical soil fumigants.
 Additionally, ASD is allowed for use in organic production systems.
 Our role on the project is to provide effective Extension/outreach and industry feedback about the utility of ASD in Florida agricultural production and the direction of the biological research.

 Potential ASD issues:

 - increased production cost